pgaudit/set_user/README.md

 #### Perform Actions With Enhanced Logging

 Once a transition has been made, the current session behaves as if it has the privileges of the new `current_user`.
-The optional enhanced logging ensures an audit trail upon transition to an alternate role, ensuring that any privilege escalation/alteration does not go unmonitored.
+The optional enhanced logging creates an audit trail upon transition to an alternate role, ensuring that any privilege escalation/alteration does not go unmonitored.